mavryk-network/taquito/website/versioned_docs/version-20.0.0/sapling.md

 ## How to prepare a shielded transaction?

-A shielded transaction allows sending tokens from a Tezos account (mv1, mv2, mv3) to a Sapling address (zet).
-The `prepareShieldedTransaction` method of the `SaplingToolkit` takes an array of `ParametersSaplingTransaction`, making it possible to send tez to multiple addresses at once if needed.
+A shielded transaction allows sending tokens from a Mavryk account (mv1, mv2, mv3) to a Sapling address (zet).
+The `prepareShieldedTransaction` method of the `SaplingToolkit` takes an array of `ParametersSaplingTransaction`, making it possible to send mav to multiple addresses at once if needed.

 The `ParametersSaplingTransaction` is an object made of:
 - a `to` property, which is the destination address (zet)
-- an `amount` property, which is the amount to shield in tez by default
+- an `amount` property, which is the amount to shield in mav by default
 - an optional `memo` that cannot be longer than the specified memo size
-- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than tez
+- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than mav

 The `prepareShieldedTransaction` method returns the crafted Sapling transaction parameter but does not perform any change on the shielded pool.
 A subsequent step where the Sapling transaction parameter is submitted to the smart contract must be done.
-Note that in a case of a shielded transaction, the shielded amount must be sent along when calling the smart contract to transfer the tez to the shielded pool, or it will result in an error.
+Note that in a case of a shielded transaction, the shielded amount must be sent along when calling the smart contract to transfer the mav to the shielded pool, or it will result in an error.

 Here is an example of how to prepare and inject a shielded transaction using Taquito: